SciTools/iris/docs/src/community/index.rst

 ----------------

 There's a big choice of Python tools out there!
-Each one has strengths and weaknesses in different areas, so we don't want force a single choice for your whole workflow - we'd much rather make it easy for you to choose the right tool for the moment, switching whenever you need.
-Below are our ongoing efforts at smoother interoperation:
+Each one has strengths and weaknesses in different areas, so we don't want to force a single choice for your whole workflow - we'd much rather make it easy for you to choose the right tool for the moment, switching whenever you need.
+Below are our ongoing efforts at smoother interoperability:

 .. not using toctree due to combination of child pages and cross-references.